cwyatt29/CircutPython/README.md

 ### Description
 The goal was to design a Spinner toy that would launch into the air when a key is pulled.
 I used tools that were new to me such as the helix and sweep.
 I was responsible for making the spinner part and the propeller part.

+The Model consists of 5 main parts the key, ring, spinner, body, and prop.
+All the parts are made out of ABS plastic.
+The prop is suprisingly light and the outer support ring is only 2mm thick.

 ### Evidence and Pics
 Weight: 10.522 g